andrewcooke/choochoo/docs/nearby.md

 # Nearby Activities

-We all have favourite routes when cycling.
+We all have favorite routes when cycling.
 But even when we repeat a ride we make small changes - ride a little further, take a short-cut home, explore a new diversion.